bunkford/wDarkMode/README.md

 Dark mode support module for [wNim](https://github.com/khchen/wNim) applications on Windows 10/11.

+## Note

+The current theming targets core controls, but many controls may still render poorly or require owner‑draw/custom handling to look correct.

+Contributions welcome: if you can expand control coverage, fix theming edge cases, or add examples, please open a pull request.

 ## Features

 * ✨ Automatic detection of Windows dark mode settings